 Crock-Pot BBQ Pork Chops with Vegetables

-Ladies and gents, grab your Crock Pots or slow cookers because I have a tasty and SUPER easy recipe for you!
-These Crock Pot BBQ Pork Chops are hearty, saucy, and delish, and with added veggies, it’s a 1-pot dinner that’s ready when you are!
+Ladies and gents, grab your crock pots or slow cookers because I have a tasty and SUPER easy recipe for you!
+I’m going to show you how to make BBQ Pork Chops in the Crock Pot.
+They are hearty, saucy, and delish, and with added veggies, it’s a 1-pot dinner that’s ready when you are!

-This is easily one of my top 5 favorite Crock-Pot recipes.
-It’s a pretty common dinner in my house, mainly because it is so simple to make, and when I’m out running errands or working, I can come home to a fantastic meal.
+It’s a pretty common dinner in my house, mainly because it is so simple to make, and when I’m out running errands or working, I can come home to a fantastic meal that the whole family loves.

-Dump-and-go Crockpot recipes are my favorite, and you can customize this recipe in several ways (I’ll give you some ideas below.)
+Meals that involve slow cooking are my favorite.
+You can customize this Slow Cooker BBQ Pork Chops recipe in several ways (I’ll give you some ideas below.)

 Y’all, if you ever only make one slow cooker pork recipe, make this one – it’s just that darn good!